heslabs/vu13p_lab_guide/README.md

-# EPS-VU13P LAb Quick Start Guide
+# EPS-VU13P Quick Start Guide

 #### 1 Launch E-CoreFlow
 Make the binary executable, then launch it with the X11 backend forced (helps avoid display issues on some systems):